 Find calm while you prepare for the holidays with this simple checklist.

 The holidays arrive each November with the promise of good cheer.
-But, for many of us, the period from Thanksgiving to New Year’s can be overwhelming too, whether we’re hosting loved ones at home or battling crowds in stores.
+But, for many of us, the period from Thanksgiving to New Year’s can be overwhelming too, whether we’re worried about finances or overwhelmed by seasonal to-dos.
 More than one in three adults feels seasonal anxiety or stress, according to the American Psychological Association.
-Its experts recommend mitigating angst by setting realistic expectations, volunteering in your community, and practicing self-care.
+Its experts recommend mitigating angst by setting realistic expectations, giving back, and practicing self-care.
 One effective way to take care of yourself is to plan ahead and get certain tasks out of the way early, so you can find moments to relax and enjoy the season.
 Here’s how.

 1. Decorate simply and safely.

 Some people put up a themed tree in every room or cover their credenza with a Dickens Village.
 That’s wonderful, but it’s not for everyone.
 To add festive flair on a smaller scale, choose one highly visible area of focus.
 This could mean seasonally changing a mantle display or front door wreath.
 Another tip: Decorate before Thanksgiving with versatile items such as gourds, branches, and lights—and leave those out through the season.